 On Saturday June 16th The Pink Singers will be singing songs from our 35th Birthday mix-tape.
 What songs would be on your favourite compilation?

-More coming next week!
-In the meantime, now is the time to snap up a ticket for our Mix-Tape concert in June.
+Now is the time to snap up a ticket for our Mix-Tape concert in June.
 Get them now – they’re hot!
+This week we’ve introduced a group discount – 15% off the top two ticket prices for group bookings of 8 or more people.